 Managing incidents and emergencies

-Following engagement with the local water utilities sector, we have prioritised high-level areas for improving incident support to local water utilities.
+We have worked with the local water utilities sector to prioritise high-level areas for improving incident management support to local water utilities.

-The two areas that emerged as the highest priority areas:
+The two areas that emerged as the highest priority areas were:

 - Strengthening support for local water utilities to develop more robust incident management plans, and to exercise these more frequently.